0-k/0-k.github.io/about.md

 `hello world`

 My name is Martin.
-I am fascinated by the world wide web, AI, music, art, space and big history.
-The internet is only as good as we make it.
 I believe that only a more conscious, self-aware life can change the world.
 Art and science are the way.
+The internet is only as good as we make it, so let's start building it.

+—

 By day, I am an energy analyst at the German Aerospace Center (DLR), interested in all aspects of renewable energy systems.
 Check out my research [here](/research/).
 Views are my own.

 When time allows it, I like to [make music](/music/), [manipulate analogue photos with ink](/scratch/), and work with software.
-My [blog](/blog/) is a mixture of short and not so short thoughts.
+The [articles](/articles/) section is a mixture of short and not so short typed-up thoughts.

 <br>